makerdao/community/governance/executive-audit.md

 Validating all rate adjustments can be done the same way.

-For more information on the rates module, @vamsi wrote up a great post here: https://github.com/makerdao/developerguides/blob/master/mcd/intro-rate-mechanism/intro-rate-mechanism.md
+For more information on the rates module, @vamsi wrote up a great post here: https://github.com/makerdao/developerguides/blob/master/mcd/intro-rate-mechanism/intro-rate-mechanism.mdare set to go off

+### Verify Timing

+Occasionally, spells are set to execute at specific times, as in the case of [shutting down SCD](https://etherscan.io/address/0x3526A5858Aa91C058A7084ae8AB6d323D2BaeBB8#code) (check line 71 for an example).
+You can verify any UTC timestamp created in such spells using [this handy tool](https://www.unixtimestamp.com/index.php).

 ### Ensure Drip is called before Rates are changed.